TU-Coding-Outreach-Group/cog_summer_workshops_2023/dyadic_analysis/README.md

 __**Content editor:**__ Katie Jobson, Billy Mitchell, Steven Martinez & Helen Schmidt

 ## Description
+Dyadic analysis refers to a type of statistical analysis that focuses on relationships and interactions between two individuals or entities, often referred to as dyads.
+Dyadic methods allow us to go beyond focus on individual-level processes and examine how each entity in an interaction influences the other.
+These methods have been utilized in across social sciences; in psychology, for example, dyadic methods have been used to examine interpersonal linkage and influence at multiple levels of analysis (e.g., physiological, self-report, behavioral).

+In this workshop, we will walk through a brief introduction to dyadic analysis and visualization in R. Statistical concepts (e.g., Actor-Partner Interdependence Models) will be introduced, but the workshop focus will be on application of these methods rather than their statistical underpinnings.
+Recommended readings for further statistical depth will be provided.
+This workshop will cover a basic introduction to dyadic data analysis, both Multilevel Modeling for dyads and Actor Partner Interdependence Modeling, and their visualization, in R.

 ## Prerequisites
 This workshop demands that users: